sHoskens/gulpinator/README.md

   * options.useInjection: {Boolean} Wether to use injection with gulp-inject. **Default: false**

 * move
   * [REQUIRED] target: {String, Array} glob pattern or array of glob patterns
   * options.dest: {String} the destination path, added to the globally defined dest.

+* images
+  * [REQUIRED] target: {String, Array} glob pattern or array of glob patterns
+  * options.dest: {String} the destination path, added to the globally defined dest.